HOLIDAY IN THE SUN

 “By the spirits of the pharaohs and queens that once ruled this country.”

 “Nonsense,” Kate replied strictly even though she knew that David might be telling the truth.
-From that moment when she heard Lia talk to her the day after she passed away, Kate started believing in the supernatural.
+Since that day when she heard Lia talk to her, Kate started believing in the supernatural.

 There was a restaurant right across the square.
 It was a nice warm evening, so Kate and David decided to sit outside.

-It seemed that they were the only two guests in the restaurant, but neither after ten minutes of waiting anybody came to take their order.
+It seemed like they were the only two guests in the restaurant, but neither after ten minutes of waiting, nobody came to take their order.